Skip to content

 In-App Settings

-Some settings are configured through the web UI rather than environment variables:
+Settings configured through the web UI at /settings:

-• Charging networks -- Per-network electricity costs ($/kWh)
+Charging networks ev_charging_networks table Per-network electricity costs and colors

-• Gas comparison -- MPG and gas price for savings calculations
+Gas comparison app_settings MPG and gas price for savings calculations

-• Comparison toggles -- Show or hide cost comparison sections
+Comparison toggles app_settings Show or hide cost comparison sections